Density of states #

 Plot Order: control rendering priority relative to other traces and overlays.

-Bandgap Panel
+Bandgap panel

 The Bandgap panel in General Options controls the guide lines and annotations used to visualize the gap.